Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 # 03 — Copilot Chat: Prompts

 Use these prompts to research your **AI Usage Guide** for your department.

-Run these in **Web** grounding mode so Copilot can pull current information from the internet.
+> **How to use this file:** Parts 1 through 5 and Part 8 should all run in the **same chat session**.
+Start one research conversation and stay in it.
+Copilot builds on earlier context as you go, and the consolidation prompt in Part 8 summarises everything from that session.
+Parts 6 and 7 can be separate sessions.

 ---

 ## Part 1 — Broad overview

+**Run in the same chat session as Parts 2, 3, 4, 5, and 8.**

 Start here to get a high-level picture before going into department-specific detail.
-Run these in sequence within the same chat session.

 ```
 What should a departmental AI usage guide cover?
 Give me a